oroinc/documentation/user_guide/filters.rst

 :ref:`Conditions Groups <user-guide-filters-condition-groups>` are sets of field conditions that combine requirements of field conditions.

-:ref:`Segments <user-guide-filters-segments>` are sets of conditions and Conditions Groups.
+:ref:`Segments <user-guide-filters-segments>` are sets of conditions and conditions groups.

 .. _user-guide-filters-field-conditions: